 INDEMNITIES

 18.1 Contractor Indemnity.
-Contractor shall indemnify, defend and hold harmless Owner Indemnitees from and against all (a) demands, liens or other encumbrances on Owner, the Work, the Facility, or Owner’s property and (b) claims, losses, damages, causes of action, liabilities and expenses, including without limitation experts’ and attorneys’ fees and costs (collectively “Losses”), of every kind or character (including those arising in favor of or brought by any of Contractor’s employees, agents, Subcontractors, or representatives, or by any governmental agency or any other third party) to the extent caused by (i) the negligence or willful misconduct of Contractor, any Subcontractor, their respective employees and agents and others for whom Contractor is responsible or (ii) infringement of patents or the improper use of other proprietary or intellectual property rights which may occur in connection with Contractor’s or any Subcontractor’s performance of the Work or breach of any warranty set forth in Section 20.6 (provided that Contractor shall have no indemnity obligations hereunder with respect to any Losses arising out of use of Equipment in combination with devices or products other than as intended in connection with the Facility); provided, however, that Contractor’s contractual indemnity obligation shall not extend to the percentage of any Owner Indemnitee’s Losses attributable to that Owner Indemnitee’s negligence, breach of a contract or warranty or to strict liability imposed upon that Owner Indemnitee as a matter of law.
+Contractor shall indemnify, defend and hold harmless Construction Manager Indemnitees from and against all (a) demands, liens or other encumbrances on Owner, the Construction Manager the Work, the Facility, or Owner’s or Construction Manager’s property and (b) claims, losses, damages, causes of action, liabilities and expenses, including without limitation experts’ and attorneys’ fees and costs (collectively “Losses”), of every kind or character (including those arising in favor of or brought by any of Contractor’s employees, agents, Subcontractors, or representatives, or by any governmental agency or any other third party) to the extent caused by (i) the negligence or willful misconduct of Contractor, any Subcontractor, their respective employees and agents and others for whom Contractor is responsible or (ii) infringement of patents or the improper use of other proprietary or intellectual property rights which may occur in connection with Contractor’s or any Subcontractor’s performance of the Work or breach of any warranty set forth in Section 20.6 (provided that Contractor shall have no indemnity obligations hereunder with respect to any Losses arising out of use of Equipment in combination with devices or products other than as intended in connection with the Facility); provided, however, that Contractor’s contractual indemnity obligation shall not extend to the percentage of any Construction Manager Indemnitee’s Losses attributable to that Construction Manager Indemnitee’s negligence, breach of a contract or warranty or to strict liability imposed upon that Construction Manager Indemnitee as a matter of law.
 This indemnification obligation shall apply regardless of the amount of insurance coverage held by Contractor, including that under any worker’s compensation act, disability act, or other act or law which would limit the amount or type of damages, compensation, or benefits payable by or for Contractor.

-18.2 Owner Indemnity.
-Owner shall indemnify, defend and hold harmless Contractor Indemnitees from and against all third party losses attributable to bodily injury (including death) or property damage of third parties to the extent caused by [(a)] the negligence or willful misconduct of Owner[, its employees, agents or others for whom Owner is responsible][, (b) the presence of Hazardous Substances existing at the Site on the Effective Date, but excluding any Hazardous Substances known to Contractor or any negligent disturbance of Hazardous Substances caused directly or indirectly by any Contractor Indemnitor, or by Contractor’s breach of Section 3.18.1 or (c) Owner’s use of the drawings and other materials specified in Section 8.1.3 for work on which Contractor is not retained].
-This indemnification obligation shall apply regardless of the amount of insurance coverage held by Owner, including that under any worker’s compensation act, disability act, or other act or law which would limit the amount or type of damages, compensation, or benefits payable by or for Owner.
-Owner’s contractual obligation of indemnification under this Section 18.2 shall not extend to claims of any of Contractor’s or Subcontractors’ employees or agents.
+18.2 Construction Manager Indemnity.
+Construction Manager shall indemnify, defend and hold harmless Contractor Indemnitees from and against all third party losses attributable to bodily injury (including death) or property damage of third parties to the extent caused by [(a)] the negligence or willful misconduct of Construction Manager[, its employees, agents or others for whom Construction Manager is responsible][, (b) the presence of Hazardous Substances existing at the Site on the Effective Date, but excluding any Hazardous Substances known to Contractor or any negligent disturbance of Hazardous Substances caused directly or indirectly by any Contractor Indemnitor, or by Contractor’s breach of Section 3.18.1 or (c) Construction Manager’s use of the drawings and other materials specified in Section 8.1.3 for work on which Contractor is not retained].
+This indemnification obligation shall apply regardless of the amount of insurance coverage held by Construction Manager or on behalf of Owner, including that under any worker’s compensation act, disability act, or other act or law which would limit the amount or type of damages, compensation, or benefits payable by or for Owner.
+Construction Manager’s contractual obligation of indemnification under this Section 18.2 shall not extend to claims of any of Contractor’s or Subcontractors’ employees or agents.

 18.3 [Intentionally Omitted] Construction Manager Indemnity.
 Construction Manager shall indemnify, defend and hold harmless Contractor Indemnitees from and against any and all claims, demands, losses, damages, causes of action, suits and liabilities (including expenses of litigation, court costs and reasonable attorney’s fees):